alphagov/govuk-design-system/src/patterns/payment-card-details/index.md

 ### Help users enter valid card information

 Present all fields on a single page, in the order in which they appear on a credit or debit card.
 This makes it easy for users to transcribe the information from their payment card.

+<strong class="govuk-tag govuk-tag--grey">WCAG 2.2</strong> Make sure you leave adequate spacing between the month and year inputs.
+Ideally, leave at least 24px of space between the inputs, when stacked either horizontally (inline) or vertically.
+This will make the inputs easier to select with a mouse, touch or other input method.
+This is related to WCAG 2.2 success criterion [2.5.8 Target Size (minimum)](https://www.w3.org/WAI/WCAG22/Understanding/target-size-minimum.html).

 Show logos for the cards you accept as icons so users can see whether their card is supported.